 3 hour workshop that identifies somatic dysfunction associated with pregnancy and introduces osteopathic techniques used to alleviate those complaints.

-If you have any questions or would like to schedule a session, contact Michelle Chadek, Regional GME Liaison.
+If you have any questions or would like to schedule a session, contact Michelle Chadek, Director of GME.